 Skip to main content

-Pest runs on top of PHPUnit, so all existing PHPUnit tests continue to work.
-You can migrate gradually — or not at all.
+Because Pest runs on top of PHPUnit, your existing PHPUnit tests continue to work.
+You can migrate incrementally.

 Test syntax

-The most visible difference is how you write tests.
+The most immediately visible difference is how tests are written.

 $user = User::factory()->create();